PedroHenriqDev/Social-Network-ASP-NET/README.md

 # Social Weave

 ## Description:
 Social Weave is a fully functional social network developed by a single developer using ASP.NET.
-This platform was created with the aim of providing an engaging and intuitive social media experience for users.

 ## Key Features: